 This might seem daunting at first.
 Don’t worry though!
-We’ve aggregated and compiled a list of the top 7 things that you need to remember when creating a User Interface.
-These design tips, which were sourced directly from Human-Computer Interaction (HCI) research have been proven effective for several designers across many industry domains.
+We’ve aggregated and compiled a list of the top 7 things that you need to remember when creating user interfaces.
+These design tips, which were sourced directly from Human-Computer Interaction (HCI) research have been proven effective for hundreds of designers across many industry domains.

 Design Tip #1: Know And Understand Your Users

 Above all else, you must know who your users are.
 You must know them like the back of your hand.
 What does that mean?

 Before beginning to design an interface, designers need to thoroughly comprehend what their role is in helping users attain whatever it is they need and making sure the users accomplish their goals in the most effective way possible.
 Attributes of their core demographics such as age, gender, type of content consumed, time spent on website are all crucial data-driven information that will determine the best way to design a UI for these end-users.